ErnestoCubo/FirewallManager/README.md

 ## Project Description

 FirewallManager is a RESTful API for managing firewalls, firewall policies, and rules.
-It allows users to create, update, delete, and retrieve firewall configurations, supporting operations for network security management in a scalable way.
+It allows users to create, update, delete, and retrieve firewall configurations.

 ## Project Structure